rprouse/Commodore64/src/asm/Readme.md

 ## Memory Map

+- $00-$FF - Zero-page. (see below)
 - $033C - Cassette Buffer
 - $0400-$07E7 - Screen memory, 40x25 chars, each line is $28 long

+Zero-page - most of the ZP is used by the ROM.
+The C64 has four bytes available at $FC to $FF.
+You can also search the memory map for "work areas" or "utility pointers".

 ## Arithmetic